lupyuen/lupyuen.github.io/src/rust4.md

 # NuttX Links OK with Rust

-_We've compiled our Rust App with Double-Float riscv32gc..._
+_We compiled our Rust App with Double-Float riscv32gc..._

 _Is our NuttX Build hunky dory now?_